western-greece-developers/meetup/proposals.md

   Me and others (many as I understood from the meeting) that had the experience of a failed start-up can present the problem faced and the pitfalls faced during this period
 - Software product management (PantelisT)
   Again this presentation I was thinking to be done not just from me but I am interested to hear which practices have worked best to other teams and which don't.
-- Parallel and concurrent programming in Python: An introduction to `concurrent.futures` module (ChristosA)
+- Parallel and concurrent programming in Python: An introduction to `concurrent.futures` module (@chkoar)
 - Git for everyday work
   Git introduction, tips and tricks, best practices
 - TDD 101 and applications in Drupal/Wordpress/whatever